-To test the area of both units we measured each side 2-3 times with a tape measure for accuracy and then calculate the area with the dimensions measured.
-The tape measure was previously owned by a team member.
+To test the area of both units we will measure each side 2-3 times with a tape measure for accuracy and then calculate the area with the dimensions measured.
+The tape measure is previously owned by a team member.